 The Scholarship was designed around the story of the Good Samaritan, though applicants are not required to have any specific religious affiliation.
 Applicants come from the four high schools and the Career Center in Lancaster County, SC.

 Applications are posted on the LCGSSF webpage and scholarship flyers are posted in the high schools and in the Career Center.
 Scholarship flyers make it easy to apply by connecting to the QR-code.
 Information is sent to the school advisory board members, guidance departments, and principals and of each school.
-The link for the application will be posted on the school websites for students to apply for the scholarship online or they may print and mail the applications by the deadlines that are posted.
+The link for the application will be posted on the school websites for students to apply for the scholarship online and the deadline is always November 30th (regardless of the day) by 12 0'clock midnight.
 The Scholarship committee will meet and decide on the final applicants to come for an interview.
-A panel from the Scholarship Board will interview each of the finalists, and one deserving recipient from each high school will be selected based on the designated requirements.
+A panel from the Scholarship Board will interview each of the finalists and one deserving recipient from each high school will be selected based on the designated requirements.

 Traditionally, one JUNIOR is selected from each of the four Lancaster county high schools for a two or four-year scholarship based on the school of choice; however, the scholarship will not be awarded to a student by default.
 If there is only one student who applies at a particular school, he/she must meet all standards to be a recipient.
 The scholarship provides scholarship money for four to eight full SEMESTERS.
 The scholarship is awarded to a graduating senior who has been accepted to college or a tech school and who has best exemplified a commitment of selfless service to others.
 There is no specific GPA requirement set by the LCGSSF.